Transylvanian Saxons: Cuisine

-The cuisine of the Transylvanian Saxons is very similar to that of the Romanians and the Hungarians living in Transylvania as well as to the Germans, Austrians, or Alemannic Swiss.
+The traditional cuisine of the Transylvanian Saxons is very similar to that of the Romanians and the Hungarians living in Transylvania as well as to those of the Germans, Austrians, or Alemannic Swiss (i.e. from German-speaking Switzerland).
 In these regards, the Transylvanian Saxon cuisine can be regarded as quintessentially Central European.
 It also shares some identical dishes with the Austrian cuisine such as cremeschnitte (which has also been traditionally served in Bukovina as well).

 One prominent example of a local traditional dessert of the Transylvanian Saxons is the hanklich (hencleș or hencleș săsesc), a sweet cheese pie with powdered sugar on top (variations include plums as main ingredients, raisins, or other dry fruits).
 This particular pastry is still served in restaurants and bakeries in southern Transylvania, particularly in Brașov and Sibiu counties, where, historically, there had been a more significant Transylvanian Saxon ethnic presence compared to the other counties across Transylvania.
 In Romanian, it is also known as lichiu săsesc or just lichiu.

-Another example of a traditional Transylvanian Saxon dish is kipferl (cornulețe) which can be filled with vanilla, many types of fruit jams, but also with meat.
+Another notable example of a traditional Transylvanian Saxon dish is kipferl (cornulețe) which can be filled with vanilla, many types of fruit jams, but also with meat.
 Another traditional Transylvanian Saxon dish is palukes.
 Kartoffelknodel is yet another noteworthy traditional Transylvanian Saxon delight.

 Other traditional Transylvanian Saxon dishes include: